Rust-Bytes/weekly-challenges/src/introduction.md

 - ☕️ Buy us a [coffee](https://buymeacoffee.com/rustbytes) to support our editors!

-We hope this collection inspires you to keep learning and practicing, and ultimately become a better *Rustacean*.
+We hope this collection inspires you to keep learning and practicing, and ultimately become a better Rustacean.